wyzant-dev/siteleaftest/_posts/2016-11-03-wyzant-blog-title-goes-here.markdown

 author: Jessy Lobel
 sub-headline: Bacon 4 lyfe
 hero-image: "/blog/uploads/Screen%20Shot%202016-11-03%20at%203.03.15%20PM.png"
-description: This is a small description about this lovely blog post Yay woo hoo.
+post-description: This is a small description about this lovely blog post Yay woo hoo.
   Go Cubs Go!
 Hey Chicago what do you say?
 ---